Skip to content

 Every student we spoke to used Canvas daily but found its notification system unreliable.
 None of the competitors, not Siri, not Alexa, had tapped into it.
 That was the opening.
 Integrating Canvas gave Google Assistant a unique edge and gave students a real reason to use it.

-Four Canvas integration scenarios sketched out by hand, each exploring a different high-frequency student use case identified through research.
+Four Canvas integration scenarios were sketched out by hand, each exploring a different high-frequency student use case identified through research.
+Sketches became wireframes, the style guide kept the visuals inside Google's design language, and everything came together in the final Figma prototype.

 Outcome